Kunull/Writeups/docs/Pwn College/Intercepting Communication.md

 ## level 12

-> Manually send an Address Resolution Protocol packet
+> In this challenge you will manually send an Address Resolution Protocol packet.\
+> The packet should have `ARP op=is-at` and correctly inform the remote host of where the sender can be found.\
+> The packet should be sent to the remote host at `10.0.0.3`.

-We need to tell the host at 10.0.0.3 that we have the IP address that they want to talk to.
+We need to tell the host at `10.0.0.3` that we have the IP address that they want to talk to.
 For that we need to send an ARP `is-at` response.

 Note that ARP encapsulates an Ethernet frame.